A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition: The DRES corpus

 \subsection{Corpus design}

-To elicit spontaneous speech and to ensure both lexical and phonetic diversity, three tasks were designed: \begin{enumerate}[noitemsep,topsep=1pt,parsep=1.5pt,partopsep=0pt] \item \textit{Free speech:} speakers were encouraged to talk freely on a topic of their own choice or chosen from a preselected list. \item \textit{Picture card:} speakers were instructed to randomly select a picture from 26 pre-prepared picture cards and describe their card or tell a short story fitting that card. \item \textit{Prompt card:} speakers were instructed to randomly select a topic from 26 pre-prepared prompt cards and talk about it. \end{enumerate}
+To elicit spontaneous speech and to ensure both lexical and phonetic diversity, three tasks were designed: \begin{enumerate} \item \textit{Free speech:} speakers were instructed to talk freely on a topic of their own choice or chosen from a preselected list. \looseness=-1 \item \textit{Picture card:} speakers were instructed to randomly select a picture from 26 pre-prepared picture cards and describe their card or tell a short story fitting that card. \item \textit{Prompt card:} speakers were instructed to randomly select a topic from 26 pre-prepared prompt cards and talk about it. \end{enumerate}

 The prompt and picture cards were created by the \ifcameraready first author (D.G.). \else first author. \fi Picture cards were designed to have a dreamlike aesthetic and were made with GPT-4o using the Bing image generation interface~\cite{openai_gpt4o_2024}.
 An example is shown in Figure ~\ref{pic_card}.
 Figure ~\ref{prompt_card} shows an example of a prompt card.
 Prompt cards contained an instruction of the following form (translated from Dutch): ``Tell something about [topic 1] or [topic 2]".
-Example topics are ``your favourite season" or ``a dish you like to make". \looseness=-1
+Example topics are ``your favourite season" or ``a dish you like to make".

 We first conducted a pilot study at \A (see Section~\ref{sec_2_2_rec}) with the ``free speech'' elicitation task.
 Speakers were instructed to speak for at most 20 seconds into the microphones.
 From this pilot, the following limitations were identified: (1) 20 seconds was often insufficient, (2) speakers occasionally found it difficult to select a topic and (3) speakers frequently directed their gaze to the researcher instead of to the microphones.